dome9/terraform-provider-dome9/website/docs/d/ruleset.html.markdown

 page_title: "Check Point CloudGuard Dome9: dome9_ruleset"
 sidebar_current: "docs-datasource-dome9-ruleset"
 description: |-
-  Get information about a rule set in Dome9.
+  Get information about a ruleset in Dome9.
 ---

 # Data Source: dome9_ruleset

-Use this data source to get information about a rule set in Dome9.
+Use this data source to get information about a ruleset in Dome9.

 ## Example Usage